 The application for the #PPGArtists Public Studio Residency for 2020 are currently closed.

-A laboratory for the arts, the Power Plant Gallery promotes creative work, while engaging with audiences through the transformative power of the arts.
-Each summer we turn the gallery into a studio supporting artists in their creative experimentation.
+A laboratory for the arts, the Power Plant Gallery at Duke University promotes creative work, while engaging with audiences through the transformative power of the arts.
+Each summer we turn the gallery into a studio to support artists in their creative experimentation.
 Residencies are available to an individual artist or group.
 Artists selected for this residency will have 24/7 access to our 1500-square-foot space located at American Tobacco Campus in Durham, NC, and receive a $750 stipend, paid at the end of the residency.